-At Sirens, roundtable discussions are moderator-led conversations among an audience of roughly 25 people.
+At Sirens, roundtable discussions are moderator-led conversations with a participating audience of roughly 25 people.
 These presentations approximate college discussion sections, and because of this format, are best suited to topics where everyone in the audience is likely to have something to contribute.
-A discussion of reading practices, a debate over effectively retold fairy tales, or a conversation on sex in young-adult fantasy literature would all be great roundtable topics.
+A discussion of reading practices, a debate over effectively retold fairy tales, or a conversation on sex in young-adult fantasy literature could all be great roundtable topics.

 Roundtable discussions may have only one presenter.
 Since the moderator is the facilitator in a roundtable discussion, we limit this presentation format to only one presenter.

 Roundtables are always 50 minutes long.
 Presenters should plan enough questions to fill the entire time.
 As audience participation is the heart of this presentation format, presenters need not save time specifically for audience questions.
 Usually, ten solid questions and follow-ups will be more than enough for a 50-minute discussion.

 Proposal requirements include a presenter biography (50–100 words), a presentation summary (50–100 words), and a detailed abstract (300–500 words).
 We will publish the biography and the summary on our website and in our program book to help attendees navigate our programming and decide which presentations they’d like to attend.
 The abstract is for the vetting board.
 It should explain your topic and approach to the vetting board and be far more in depth than your summary.
 Roundtable abstracts may be in the form of a series of at least ten questions (with appropriate follow-up questions), rather than a more traditional paragraph format, if the presenter prefers.